developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/programmers-guides/secure-intent-apis/index.md

 ### 1. Whitelist Approved App

-The first step to secure access to DataWedge Intent APIs is for the admin to whitelist the app using [AccessMgr CSP](/mx/accessmgr) from MX.
+The first step to control access to DataWedge Intent APIs is for the admin to whitelist the app using [AccessMgr CSP](/mx/accessmgr) from MX.
 Whitelisting allows only the apps specified on a list to run, restricting use of apps not on the approved whitelist.
 Use [StageNow](/stagenow) or EMDK Profile Manager ([Android](/emdk-for-android/latest/guide/profile-manager-guides/) or [Xamarin](/emdk-for-xamarin/latest/guide/profile-manager-guides/)) to deploy the configuration to whitelist the app.
 Set the following parameters:

 * **Service Access Action**: "Allow caller"
 * **Service Identifier**: com.symbol.datawedge.api